 Make sure you read our articles on the most important buildings in Rome.

 Ostiense Street Art – The Origins of Ostiense District Urban Art Project

-Much of Ostiense street art is laid out around the vestiges of Rome’s industrial archaeology such as the Gasometer, Via dei Magazzini Generali (General Warehouse St.) and the former power plant now turned into the fantastic museum of the Centrale Montemartini.
+Much of Ostiense street art is laid out around the vestiges of Rome’s industrial archaeology such as the Gasometer, Via dei Magazzini Generali, and the former power plant now turned into the fantastic museum of the Centrale Montemartini.

-An urban art project known with the name of Ostiense District was launched in 2015 with the aim of turning what was Rome’s industrial area into a trendy neighborhood and spruce up some old and crumbling buildings.
+An urban art project known by the name Ostiense District was launched in 2015 with the aim of turning what was Rome’s industrial area into a trendy neighborhood and sprucing up some old and crumbling buildings.

-The Ostiense quarter was created in the early 20th century, and since its inception, it has been a lively district symbol of modernity that included the city’s first power plant, the gasometer, the factories and warehouses.
-All these buildings and working areas whirled Rome in the contemporary world and dusted off its fame of an ancient city.
+The Ostiense quarter was created in the early 20th century, and since its inception, it has been a lively district symbol of modernity that included the city’s first power plant, the gasometer, factories, and warehouses.
+All these buildings and working areas whirled Rome into the contemporary world and dusted off its fame as an ancient city.

 So from its very beginning, Ostiense has retained its original charm and contemporary creativity, today defined by the post-industrial art expression of themed street art.

 Some of the street artists you will see here are Blu, Carlos Atoche, Herbert Baglione, Sten&Lex, Agostino Iacurci, Axel Void, Lucamaleonte, Gaia, Andreco, Tellas, JB Rock, Kid, Acne, Momo, Sbagliato, Clemens Behr, Rero, C215, Sam3, Specter, 108, Borondo.

 Where to see the street art in Ostiense